 A portion of unevaluated woodlands are located within, and adjacent to the Subject Property.
-An assessment on the significance of the woodlands is provided in Section 5.2.4.1, however, a 5 m buffer has been proposed on their boundary.
-Therefore, development is not taking place within any Significant Woodlands.
+An assessment on the significance of the woodlands is provided in Section 4.1.

 Confirmed Special Concern and Rare Wildlife Species - Eastern Wood-pewee and Wood Thrush, as well as Woodland Area-Sensitive Bird Breeding Habitat SWH has been identified in the woodlands on the Subject Property.
-However, since no development is proposed in the woodlands.
-Therefore, no SWH will be impacted.
+Additional Candidate SWH is present on the Subject Property and adjacent lands.

-c.
-Development and site alteration shall not be permitted in fish habitat except in accordance with Provincial and Federal requirements.
+- c.
+Development and site alteration shall not be permitted in fish habitat except in accordance with Provincial and Federal requirements. - d.

-No development or site alteration is taking place within any fish habitat.

-d.
 Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements.